Aging with Grace: Dinner with Mom

 Dinner ends and it’s dark outside.
-Mom starts to get up and says “Well, I have a long drive back and don’t want to drive in the dark.”
-I cock my head wondering what she’s talking about.
+Mom starts to get up and said “Well, I have a long drive back and don’t want to drive in the dark.”
+I cocked my head wondering what she’s talking about.
 Since when did driving in the dark bother her?
 How is twenty minutes long?
 She’s getting older and I refuse to acknowledge this.

-“We have coffee and chocolate cake for dessert” I implore her to stay a bit longer.
-I want her to know the extent to which my husband and I tried to please her.
+“We have coffee and chocolate cake for dessert” I implored her to stay a bit longer.
+I wanted her to know the extent to which my husband and I tried to please her.
 She still hasn’t mentioned seeing the house.

 “Oh.
-Well if you have cake then I’ll stay” and she sits back down.
+Well if you have cake then I’ll stay” and she sat back down.

-“Mom, if you’re having trouble seeing in the dark, I’d be happy to back your car out of the driveway for you” I offer.
+“Mom, if you’re having trouble seeing in the dark, I’d be happy to back your car out of the driveway for you or call an Uber.”
+I offered.
 We have yet to organize the three car garage.
 It’s filled to the brim with boxes, yard equipment and lots of power tools thanks to my husband.
 Consequently, all our cars are parked like pickup sticks in the driveway.
 There would be no way for her to turn around without turfing our new grass.

-“No. That’s okay I can do it” she states.
-Ten minutes later she second guesses herself and asks my husband “Well, if you’d rather back it out, that’s okay.”
+“No. That’s okay I can do it” she stated.
+Ten minutes later she second guesses herself and asked my husband “Well, if you’d rather back it out, that’s okay.”

-“Actually, Grace is the one to do that, not me” he lobs back.
-We finish our coffee and cake and start to clean up.
-Mom again asks my husband to back the car out of the driveway.
+“Actually, Grace is the one to do that, not me” he lobbed back.
+We finished our coffee and cake and started to clean up.
+Mom again asked my husband to back the car out of the driveway.
 I’m appalled.
-Since when did she become sexist?
+Since when did she become sexist, too?

 “Mom, he can’t drive in reverse to save his life.
-I’d be happy to do it for you” I explain.
+I’d be happy to do it for you” I explained.

-We all walk towards the front door and as I open it, Mom remarks how dark it is.
+We all walk towards the front door and as I open it, Mom remarked how dark it is.
 “Well, we’re in the country now.
 There are no street lights.
-I’ll back up your car and meet you at the end of the driveway” I gracefully reply.
+I’ll back up your car and meet you at the end of the driveway” I gracefully told her.

-I do.
-She does.
-And she drives off without ever having seen my new home.
+I did and she drove off without ever having seen our new home.